raymondworkshop/old.myblog/about.md

 <br>

 I believe that "The good life is one inspired by love and guided by knowledge".
-I speak Jin, Mandarin, English, and Cantonese .
+I speak Jin, Mandarin, English, Cantonese, and Japanese (basic) .
 <br>

 All opinions here are my own.